Our Company History

 MGL supplies the entire production area with over pressure pure and filtered air in order to further minimise the risk of re-infection during production.

 MGL is awarded the “Prize for long-standing product quality” by the German Agricultural Society (DLG) for the 13th time.
-Third party certification for Food Safety Management Systems to a GFSI-approved standard FSSC 22000 by a DAkkS-accredited certification body as a provisional conclusion of improving and optimizing the production environment and
+Third party certification for Food Safety Management Systems to a GFSI-approved standard FSSC 22000 by a DAkkS-accredited certification body as a provisional conclusion of improving and optimizing the production environment and production processes.

 Sources: Heimathaus (museum of local history) of the City of Lauingen (Donau) and the City Archives of Lauingen (Donau)